sciyen/ResearchHelper/README.md

 ![](https://i.imgur.com/ArN7HQS.png)

 ### Loading External Plugins
-After [20.3.0 release](https://github.com/jgraph/drawio/commit/b5dfeb238369d664fb06a95e2179236b0e75f366), the author prohibited the load of third party plugin.
+After [20.3.0 release](https://github.com/jgraph/drawio/commit/b5dfeb238369d664fb06a95e2179236b0e75f366), the original author prohibited the load of third party plugin.
 And therefore, we need extra steps to bypass this checking.
 If you have a better method to deal with this, please let me know, thanks.
 1. Press `F12` to open the dev tools, go to the `Source` tab, and open the file `top/app.diagrams.net/js/app.min.js`.
 Click the space left to the line number to add a breakpoint at the beginning.
 2. Turn on the `disable-content-security` extension to disable CSR protection.
 3. Refresh the page.
 You should notice that the page halts during loading.